rbalicki2/promise-unwrap/README.md

 ## How to use

-* Include `promise-unwrap.min.js` in your HTML file, or concatenate it to your project's javascript file, etc.
+* Include a script tag bringing in `promise-unwrap.min.js` HTML file, bower install it, or concatenate it to your project's javascript file, etc.
 * Import 'promise-unwrap' in your module.

 ```js